AI could revolutionize online therapy by predicting who benefits most

 Summary

 This study used artificial intelligence to predict how engaged people would be in online therapy and how much their symptoms would improve.
 Researchers analyzed data from over 6,600 adults who took part in a digital psychotherapy program.
-The goal was to create fair AI tools that account for factors like depression severity, gender, and ethnicity.
+The goal was to create fair and accurate AI tools that account for differences like gender, ethnicity, and severity of mental health issues.

 Get updates